 Side effects of treatment of androgen deficiency

-Side effects of testosterone replacement therapy are not common, once testosterone levels are restored to the normal range.
+Once testosterone levels are restored to the normal range, side effects of testosterone replacement therapy are not common.
 Some of the possible side effects include:

 Where to get help